Beta8397/virtual_robot/README.md

   4. Make sure at least one gamepad is plugged in to the computer.
   5. Run the application (by clicking the green arrowhead at the toolbar).
   6. Press start-A or start-B on gamepad(s) to select which is gamepad1 vs. gamepad2.
-  7. Use Configuration dropdown box to select "Two Wheeled Bot" or "Mechanum Bot".
+  7. Use Configuration dropdown box to select a robot configuration.
 The configuration will be displayed.
   8. Use the Op Mode drop down box to select the desired OpMode.
   9. Prior to initialization, position the robot on the field by left-mouse-clicking the field (for robot position), and right-mouse-clicking (for robot orientation).